- A renewal rate is the new rate your annuity will earn after an initial period.

 Some fixed annuity contracts include bailout provisions.
 Also known as “bailout clauses,” these are triggered when the contract renewal rate or cap rate falls below a predetermined interest rate.

 When the initial period is over, an annuity owner may invoke the bailout provision — if included in the contract — and surrender the annuity without paying surrender charges.
 One may choose to do this if the renewal rate is too low.

 What is your goal for purchasing an annuity?

 What Is a Bailout Provision?

-A bailout provision is an annuity contract provision that allows the annuity owner to surrender the annuity contract if cap rates or renewal rates on a fixed annuity fall below a specified level.
+A bailout provision is an annuity contract provision that allows the annuity owner to surrender the annuity contract without incurring the typical surrender charges when certain conditions are met.
+Typically, bailout provisions allow the annuity owner to pull their money if rate caps or renewal rates on a fixed annuity fall below a specified level.